The city of Samarra was the ninth-century capital

 von Zabern, 2003.

-Balkuwara was constructed on the shore of the Tigris River (approximately 6 kilometers south of contemporary Samarra), by the Abbasid Caliph al-Mutawakkil for Prince al Mu'tazz between 849-859.
-It includes three courtyards, nine halls, residential suites, mosques, and quarters for infantrymen in an expansive fortressed complex measuring approximately 1,250 meters per side and 15 meters in height.
+The palace includes three courtyards, nine halls, residential suites, mosques, and quarters for infantrymen in an expansive, enclosed complex measuring approximately 1,250 meters per side and 15 meters in height.
 The entire rectangular complex is divided into three parallel lengthwise sections.
 The palace is situated in the southern half of the complex surrounded by an assembly of private houses each containing sixteen rooms around a central courtyard, while the northern half is composed of two central courts, one succeeding the other and the accommodations for the army, including bazaars, baths, a polo field, and small mosques.

 The predominant building material at the site is brick, baked and raw, with doors made of the finest lumber.
 Conventional for the times, vaulting was the established method for the ceilings.
 Decoration at the compound varies between stucco-work, frescoes, colored glass windows and niches sometimes, square, circular or quatrefoil.
 As a royal palace, Balkuwara represents a new building typology, previously unknown in Islamic building tradition.